Your rights as a renter during the COVID-19 crisis

 No. At the start of the November lockdown, Housing Secretary Robert Jenrick announced that reposession orders cannot be enforced against residential tenants until 11 January 2021 (subject to a few exceptions) – read more about this on gov.uk.

 What to do if you can't pay your rent

 If you’re a tenant having difficulty with rent payments, have a chat with your landlord as soon as possible to explain the situation – don't just stop paying your rent.
 You can refer them to this gov.uk advice, which details exactly what relief is being offered to protect both renters and landlords affected by coronavirus.

-The government have revised their advice on moving house from 13 May 2020 – this means you can now move home if you wish to do so, but the process will need to be adapted to remain safe, limit face to face contact between different households, and ensure the risk of COVID-19 spreading is reduced as much as possible.
+Essentially you can move home if you need or wish to do so, but the process will need to be adapted to remain safe, limit face to face contact between different households, and ensure the risk of COVID-19 spreading is reduced as much as possible.